DomIRC/domirc.github.io/registration/index.markdown

 Replace `<password>` by your own secret password and `<email>` by a valid email address.

-You will receive an email confirmation containing a command like that:
+You will receive an email containing a NickServ command to validate your account.

-> /msg NickServ VERIFY REGISTER \<code\>

 Just copy & paste it in your IRC client and that's all, your nick is now registered!

 To login, you will need to configure SASL or type the following command each time you connect to the network: